babs3/rasa-engi-bot/README.md

 htop
 ```

-Gain space by removing all unused containers, networks, images (both dangling and unused), and optionally, volumes.
+Gain space by removing all unused containers, networks and images (both dangling and unused).
 ```
 docker system prune
 ```